joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 See Fourth Earth RAW extensions (and Fourth Earth Lore).

-In Fourth Earth SA, initiative isn’t used to establish the order of action resolution so much as it answers a single question: Will the action of a soon-to-be subdued character be completed before they are subdued?
+In Fourth Earth SA, initiative isn’t used to establish the order of turns so much as it answers a single question: Will the action of a soon-to-be subdued character be completed before they are subdued?

 Guidelines: